eloquent/pathogen/README.md

 ### Dependency consumer traits

-*Pathogen* provides some [traits] to make consuming its services extremely simple for systems code targeting PHP 5.4 and higher.
+*Pathogen* provides some [traits] to make consuming its services extremely simple for code targeting PHP 5.4 and higher.

 The concept of a dependency consumer trait is simple.
 If a class requires, for example, a path factory, it can simply use a `PathFactoryTrait`.
 This gives the